Alkaison/Live-Clipboard/README.md

 ## Project Overview 🔮

 **Live Clipboard** is an innovative web app crafted for effortless real-time collaboration.
 Imagine it as a versatile digital workspace where users can instantly share, edit, and brainstorm text and images together, regardless of their physical location.
 Whether you’re a developer, content creator, or part of a team, Live Clipboard simplifies the process of collective idea generation and content management, breaking down barriers and bringing your team closer together.

+### ⚠️ Important Notice ⚠️

+This project is being actively maintained by Alkaison, and exciting new updates will continue to roll out every month.
+However, please be informed that the latest code updates will not be pushed to this repository moving forward due to certain privacy concerns.

+The current version of the project will remain here as is, but future updates and improvements will no longer be reflected in this repository.

+Thank you for your understanding and continued support!
+Stay tuned for more updates and features in the coming months.

 ### Technologies Used: